Constitutional Court of South Africa: Appointment procedure and tenure

 Sections 174 to 178 of the Constitution deal with the appointment of judicial officers.
 Judges may not be members of Parliament, of the government or of political parties.
 To select judges the Judicial Service Commission first draws up a list of candidates, which must have at least three more names than the number of vacancies.
 The Commission does this after calling for nominations and holding public interviews.
 Then the President, after consultation with the Chief Justice and the leaders of political parties represented in the National Assembly, chooses the judges from this list.

 In terms of section 176(1) of the Constitution, judges of the Constitutional Court serve for a non-renewable term of 12 years or until they reach the age of 70, whichever is earlier; but these limits may be extended by an Act of Parliament.
 Section 4 of the Judges' Remuneration and Conditions of Employment Act 47 of 2001 has extended the term limit to an effective term of 15 years including prior service on other courts.
 The effect is that judges who had served more than 3 years before their appointment to the Constitutional Court retain a 12-year term limit; those who did not, have a longer tenure.
 The same section extends the retirement age to 75.
-However, in terms of section 3(2)(b), if the judge has already been a judge (in any court) for 15 years by the time he reaches the age of 65, he may voluntarily retire.
+However, in terms of section 3(2)(b), if the judge has already been a judge (in any court) for 15 years by the time they reach the age of 65, they may voluntarily retire.